k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 **A. Create a LOAD flow per table**

 Performed by the **createLoadTableFlows.flow** that receives the Logical Unit name, target interface and target schema and retrieves the list of tables from the LU Schema.
 It then creates a Broadway flow in order to load the data into each table in the target DB.
-The name of each newly created flow is **load_[Table Name].flow**.
-For example, load_Customer.flow.
+The name of each newly created flow is **load_[Table Name].flow**, e.g. load_Customer.flow.
 The tables defined in Step 1 are filtered out and the flow is not created for them.

 #### Update the Load Flows with the Sequence Actors:
 The sequence actors are added automatically to the load flows based on the **TDMSeqSrc2TrgMapping** table.